k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - Notes:
     - The TDM execution process sets the **generate_consistent** key to **true** on data generation tasks.
     - The new Actor does not require having an input value since there is no original value for newly generated synthetic entities.
-    - If you have a PII field that exists across LUs and is set in multiple records in the LUI, you need to use a **Masking** Actor instead of the **GenerateConsistent** Actor.
-For example, a customer can have multiple contracts and each contract needs to have a different name.
-The contracts exist in both LUs - CRM and Billing.
-Populate the Masking Actor's input parameters in the data generation flow as follows:
+    - If a PII field exists across multiple LUs and is set in several records within the LUI, you should use a **Masking** Actor instead of the **GenerateConsistent** Actor.
+For example, a customer may have multiple contracts, each requiring a different name.
+The contracts exist in both the CRM and Billing LUs.
+To handle this, populate the Masking Actor's input parameters in the data generation flow as follows:
-        - **value**: populate it with an initial value of the field name + the record number, e.g., first_name_1, first_name_2, etc. The record number is sent to the data generation flow by the RowsGenerator Actor in the **count** parameter.
+        - **value** — populate it with an initial value of the field name + the record number, e.g., first_name_1, first_name_2, etc. The record number is sent to the data generation flow by the RowsGenerator Actor in the **count** parameter.

-      See example below:
+      View the below example:

       ![pii example](images/data_generation_pii_example_1.png)

-        - **category**: populate it with **generate_consistent** value.
+        - **category** — populate it with **generate_consistent** value.

-- PII fields can vary in their incidence and in their need for referential integrity (consistency).
+- PII fields can differ in their occurrence across records and in the requirement for referential integrity (consistency).
 Each scenario requires a different implementation approach.

   Example: The First Name and Last Name are located in both LUs - CRM and Billing.
 Each LU represents a different system.
 It is required to keep the same combination of the First and Last Names in both LUs for a given customer.